 PowerDirector lives up to its name.
 Giving you total control over your content needs in line with the changing demands.

-A hassle-free, easy to use gaming video editing software that covers all the primary bases.
+A hassle-free, easy-to-use gaming video editing software that covers all the primary bases.
 Suppose you are editing bare commercial or handheld videos without scratching your head?
 Then PowerDirector is the companion to have.
 Seasoned pros and people who wish to create high-quality videos can stick with tools such as Adobe Premiere Pro and Final Cut Pro X.

 With PowerDirector, it’s all about minimizing the problems that one individual comes across while editing videos.

-Their Magic Movie Wizard makes it seamless for the first-timers to create a video out of many clips.
-It walks you through a preset of features, settings before publishing the video in five easy sections—no need to look in different menus to get things done.
+Their Magic Movie Wizard makes it seamless for first-timers to create a video out of many clips.
+It walks you through a preset of features, and settings before publishing the video in five easy sections—no need to look in different menus to get things done.

-There is the option to access the full-fledged video editor on the last stage of the Movie Wizard.
+There is the option to access the full-fledged video editor in the last stage of the Movie Wizard.
 To provide you with a broader spectrum of edits that feel left out in the wizard.

 To a layperson, Pinnacle Studio will look identical to Corel’s VisualStudio.
 They share the same design philosophy in the UI department.
-Pinnacle keeps it simple, and it can be used by users who are just starting, preferably in training.
+Pinnacle Studio 25 Ultimate keeps it simple, and it can be used by users who are just starting, preferably in training.
 You wouldn’t find it oversaturated with tools, to begin with.

 Importing assets and videos is a breeze on this video editing software.
 Next in line is a feature worth mentioning-audio ducking.
 It will lower your secondary audio, right below the main audio track.
 They have recently added the decoding options with the DVCPRO HD and XAVC Codecs.
-Both prevalent among the video camcorders and standard point and shoots.
+Both are prevalent among the video camcorders and standard point and shoots.

 Move further to tools, just above the Timeline.
 It consists of traditional tools, which can be customized to display the ones which you wish on the fingertip.
 The newly added effects, transitions, and video template should keep you engaged for a while.